Swan Lake: Subsequent productions 1879–1894

-Julius Reisinger was succeeded as ballet-master by Joseph Peter Hansen, who made notable attempts to revive Swan Lake.
-On 13 January 1880 he presented a new production for his own benefit performance, with Evdokia Kalmykova, a pupil of the Moscow Imperial Ballet School, in the dual role of Odette/Odile, partnered by Alfred Bekefi as Prince Siegfried.
-This staging was received more favourably than the original, though it fell short of genuine success.

-On 28 October 1882 Hansen mounted yet another version of Swan Lake, again casting Kalmykova as Odette/Odile.
-For this production he interpolated a Grand Pas into the ballroom scene, entitled La Cosmopolitana, adapted from the European section of the Grand Pas d’action "The Allegory of the Continents" in Marius Petipa’s 1875 ballet The Bandits, set to music by Ludwig Minkus.
-Hansen’s version of Swan Lake was performed only four times, the last of which took place on 2 January 1883, after which the ballet disappeared from the repertory.
+Julius Reisinger's successor as balletmaster was Joseph Peter Hansen.
+Hansen made considerable efforts to salvage Swan Lake and on 13 January 1880 he presented a new production of the ballet for his own benefit performance.
+The part of Odette/Odile was danced by Evdokia Kalmykova, a student of the Moscow Imperial Ballet School, with Alfred Bekefi as Prince Siegfried.
+This production was better received than the original, but by no means a great success.
+Hansen presented another version of Swan Lake on 28 October 1882, again with Kalmykova as Odette/Odile.
+For this production Hansen arranged a Grand Pas for the ballroom scene which he titled La Cosmopolitana.
+This was taken from the European section of the Grand Pas d'action known as The Allegory of the Continents from Marius Petipa's 1875 ballet The Bandits to the music of Ludwig Minkus.
+Hansen's version of Swan Lake was given only four times, the final performance being on 2 January 1883, and soon the ballet was dropped from the repertory altogether.

-In all, Swan Lake was performed 41 times between its première and the final performance of 1883, a rather lengthy run for a ballet that was so poorly received upon its première.
+In all, Swan Lake was performed 41 times between its première and the final performance of 1883 – a rather lengthy run for a ballet that was so poorly received upon its première.
 Hansen became Balletmaster to the Alhambra Theatre in London and on 1 December 1884 he presented a one-act ballet titled The Swans, which was inspired by the second scene of Swan Lake.
 The music was composed by the Alhambra Theatre's chef d'orchestre Georges Jacoby.

-On 21 February the second scene of Swan Lake was presented in Prague by the Ballet of the National Theatre, in a staging by Balletmaster August Berger.
-The work was performed as part of two concerts conducted by Tchaikovsky himself, who recorded in his diary that he had experienced "a moment of absolute happiness" on hearing the ballet performed.
-Berger’s production adhered to the 1877 libretto, though the names of Prince Siegfried and Benno were changed to Jaroslav and Zdeňek, with the role of Benno danced by a woman en travestie.
-Berger himself performed as Prince Siegfried, partnered by Giulietta Paltriniera-Bergrova as Odette.
-The production received only eight performances, and although plans were made for its transfer to the Fantasia Garden in Moscow in 1893, these were never realised.
+The second scene of Swan Lake was then presented on 21 February in Prague by the Ballet of the National Theatre in a version mounted by the Balletmaster August Berger.
+The ballet was given during two concerts which were conducted by Tchaikovsky.
+The composer noted in his diary that he experienced "a moment of absolute happiness" when the ballet was performed.
+Berger's production followed the 1877 libretto, though the names of Prince Siegfried and Benno were changed to Jaroslav and Zdeňek, with the rôle of Benno danced by a female dancer en travestie.
+The rôle of Prince Siegfried was danced by Berger himself with the ballerina Giulietta Paltriniera-Bergrova as Odette.
+Berger's production was only given eight performances and was even planned for production at the Fantasia Garden in Moscow in 1893, but it never materialised.